panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 > *Triangulation* is a technique that involves writing 2 assertions to drive a safer creation of a more general implementation.

-In the previous example, the triangulation has been used in step 5 to force the creation of a more general solution in step 6.
+In the previous example, triangulation has been used in step 5 to force the creation of a more general solution in step 6.

 ![Triangulation in Test-Driven Development](./images/triangulation-3.svg)

-Now you might be asking yoursel: why exactly 2 assertions are necessary and why a single assertion is not enough?
+Now you might be asking yourself: why exactly 2 assertions are necessary and why a single assertion is not enough?

 ## 3. Example: things going wrong

-Let's suppose an alternative path starting at the step 5 without using the triangulation technique.
+Let's suppose an alternative path starts at step 5 without using the triangulation technique.

-After faking in the step 4, you decide to go directly to refactor phase and throw a flawed generic solution.
+After faking in step 4, you decide to go directly to refactor phase and throw a flawed generic solution.

 ### Step 5: refactor (alternative)